Armagil Waad: Public service

-The last mention of him as clerk occurs on 13 June 1553, and there can be little doubt that he lost his office on Queen Mary’s accession.
+The last mention of him as clerk occurs on 13 June 1553, and there can be little doubt that he lost his office on Queen Mary's accession.
 He also lost his seat in parliament, and possibly a post in the customs which he had bought, and of which, as he subsequently complained to Cecil, he was deprived without compensation.
 In 1554 he was, however, granted by the crown the manor of Milton Grange, Bedfordshire, in Milton Bryan.
-He also acquired lands in Kentish Town and at Lydd, Kent, and subsequently leased Belsize Park, Hampstead, which he made his home, from the dean and chapter of St. Paul’s.
+He also acquired lands in Kentish Town and at Lydd, Kent, and subsequently leased Belsize Park, Hampstead, which he made his home, from the dean and chapter of St. Paul's.
 On 17 December 1555 he was summoned to account for 800l. paid him by Sir Andrew Judd.
 Waad does not appear to have been restored to the clerkship of the council on the accession of Elizabeth; but on 15 April 1559 he was sent on a mission as ambassador to the Duke of Holstein.
-He was instructed to seek increased facilities for English merchants in the duke’s dominions, to report on his relations with the free cities in his duchy, to offer Elizabeth’s aid in repressing the attempts of the said ‘stades’ to recover their liberties and to suggest ‘some further intelligence’ between the duke and England for the purpose of maintaining the Augsburg Confession.
+He was instructed to seek increased facilities for English merchants in the duke's dominions, to report on his relations with the free cities in his duchy, to offer Elizabeth's aid in repressing the attempts of the said 'stades' to recover their liberties and to suggest 'some further intelligence' between the duke and England for the purpose of maintaining the Augsburg Confession.
 In June 1562 he was sent to Rye to muster six hundred men for service at Havre, and to collect information about the movements of French parties and the readiness of the Huguenots to accept English help.
 In December he requested a grant of the salt marshes between Lydd and the mouth of the Camber, with license to enclose them.
-In 1566 he was engaged in examining at the Tower Cornelius de Alneto or Lannoy, an alchemist who had failed to redeem his promise of manufacturing gold for the queen’s service.
+In 1566 he was engaged in examining at the Tower Cornelius de Alneto or Lannoy, an alchemist who had failed to redeem his promise of manufacturing gold for the queen's service.

 Family and later life

 Waad died at Belsize on 20 June 1568, and was buried in Hampstead church, where an alabaster monument, with a long inscription was erected to his memory by his son William.
 Owing to the rebuilding of Hampstead church in 1745 and three subsequent restorations, no trace of the monument remains.
-His will was proved in the prerogative court of the archbishop of Canterbury.
+His will was proved in the prerogative court of the archbishop of Canterbury on February 5 1569.

 Waad was twice married; firstly, to Alice, daughter of Richard Patten (d.
-1536), widow of Thomas Searle, and sister of William Patten, the historian of Somerset’s 1547 expedition into Scotland, and secondly to Anne Marbury, the widow of Edward Bradley (d.1558), a London haberdasher.
+1536), widow of Thomas Searle, and sister of William Patten, the historian of Somerset's 1547 expedition into Scotland, and secondly to Anne Marbury, the widow of Edward Bradley (d.1558), a London haberdasher.
 According to Waad's epitaph he had 20 children by his two wives, 14 of whom predeceased him.
 All his surviving children were from his first marriage.
 The eldest surviving son was Sir William Waad.

 He was also a good Spanish scholar.

 Waad's writings

-Besides the ‘Observations’ on his travels attributed to him, Waad was author of:
+Besides the 'Observations' on his travels attributed to him, Waad was author of: